Walmart announces vaccinated customers and staff no longer required to wear masks

 Fully vaccinated associates will not need to wear a mask at work starting Tuesday, May 18.

-This applies to all facilities, including stores, clusbs, distribution centers, fulfillment centers and offices.
+This applies to all facilities, including stores, clubs, distribution centers, fulfillment centers, and offices.

 Unvaccinated associates must still wear face coverings, per CDC guidance.
 Walmart is also reviewing whether masks may still be required for certain job codes for health and sanitation purposes and will share additional guidance soon.